Molly Daniels

 Molly Daniels is an Australian actress, writer, director, and producer.
-She is best known for her roles in You're Skitting Me, Tomorrow When the War Began, Ronny Chieng: International Student and Very Small Business.
-She was also a co-host on the ABC children's podcast Short and Curly.
+She is best known for her roles in You're Skitting Me, Tomorrow When the War Began, Ronny Chieng: International Student, and Very Small Business.
+She is also a co-host on the ABC children's podcast Short and Curly.

 Early life and education

-Daniels was born and raised in Melbourne, Australia.
-Her mother is actress Robyn Butler, and her stepfather is actor Wayne Hope.
-In a 2019 interview with the Australian magazine New Idea, Butler stated that "Our girls are both really funny.
-They take great pride in being able to make us laugh, and I'm a particularly good audience for them."
+Molly Daniels was born and raised in Melbourne, Australia.
+Her parents are actors and filmmakers Robyn Butler and Wayne Hope; Hope is her step-father.

 After graduating from high school, she studied film and television at Swinburne University in 2014.
-She studied at the iO Theatre in Chicago, USA.
+She studied at the IO Theater in Chicago, US.

 Career

 Daniels began her acting career in 2004, when she played a flower girl in the SBS comedy series Stories from the Golf.

-In 2008, she portrayed the character 'Sam Angel' in the comedy series Very Small Business (she reprised this role in 2018).
-From 2012-2013, she was a performer (also writer and director) on the Australian children's sketch comedy show You're Skitting Me.
-In 2016, she played the lead role of 'Ellie' in Tomorrow, When the War Began.
-She portrayed one of the main characters, 'Asher', in the ABC series Ronny Chieng: International Student.
-For her role in Tomorrow, When the War Began, she undertook stunt and firearms training.
+In 2008, she played Sam Angel in the comedy series Very Small Business, reprising the role in 2018.
+From 2012-2013, she was a performer as well as writer and director on the Australian children's sketch comedy show You're Skitting Me.

+In 2016, she played the lead role of Ellie in Tomorrow When the War Began.
+For this role, she undertook stunt and firearms training.

+She portrayed one of the main characters, Asher, in the ABC series Ronny Chieng: International Student.

 She wrote for The InBESTigators, an Australian mockumentary children's television series that focuses on themes of friendship, responsibility, and teamwork.
 She was also co-host and writer on the ABC children's podcast Short & Curly.

-Daniels worked as a producer and director on the web series Double Date Night.
+Daniels worked as a producer and director on the 2016 web series Double Date Night.
 The web series was about a pair of best friends, Vic and Riley, who went on double dates every Wednesday.